gdagtekin/dockegram/README.md

 # DockeGram

-Dockegram is a Telegram bot that allows you to manage Docker containers directly through Telegram messages.
-With Dockegram, you can start, stop, restart containers, view logs, and monitor container status, all from your Telegram app.
+DockeGram is a Telegram bot that allows you to manage Docker containers directly through Telegram messages.
+With DockeGram, you can start, stop, restart containers, view logs, and monitor container status, all from your Telegram app.

 ## Features